 What is your favorite Blues artist: My favorite blues artist has to be Led Zeppelin.
 While not all of their music is blues, a lot of it is, and I take a lot of inspiration from John Bonham in all aspects of my playing.

 What is your favorite BluesEd moment: My favorite BluesEd moments tend to be the weird ones.
 For example, in Dilemma's 3rd year, we played a show called BloodStock (picture below) that was simply a blood donation drive that wanted music to be played.
 So we were sitting there playing for a group of people all sitting there with needles in their arms.
 It was very "interesting".

 Another favorite part of BluesEd was this year when I had the wonderful opportunity to play in 5 out of 6 bands in the program.
 It was great for me to get to know the other participants in the program as I wouldn't have been able to get to know them otherwise.

-Hobbies outside of BluesEd: As far as hobbies go, I play a lot of video games.
-Feel free to add me!
+Hobbies outside of BluesEd: As far as hobbies go, I like to play video games.

 Our 15th year Season Finale is upon us!
 All six of our BluesEd bands will be performing at one of the finest venues in town: The Waiting Room Lounge in Benson on Sunday, August 7th.
 This will be a don't miss event as we say goodbye to our students leaving us for college.
 Our seniors have provided tremendous leadership on and off the stage for our BluesEd program.
 Several of these students have been in the program for 5 years and have grown into excellent musicians and amazing people during their time in BluesEd.
 Following all bands will be the traditional Senior Jam with 12 students performing!